Master of Counselling & Psychotherapy

 Graduate Learning Outcomes

-- An awareness of the impact of the self on others within ethical guidelines and frameworks.
+- An awareness of the impact of the self on others and the development of relational intelligence, sensitivity, resilience and respect.

-- The capacity to be self-reflective and learn from experience.
+- Developed capacity to be self-reflective and learn from experience.

-- Knowledge and integration of the range of human diversity.
+- Awareness and understanding of the range of human diversity and social, cultural, economic and psychological contextual influences.

-- Understand the impact of gender, sexual identity, sexual orientation, age, ability, class, religion and ethnicity on therapy
+- Understanding the impact of gender, sexual identity, sexual orientation, age, ability, class, religion, race and ethnicity on therapy.

-Graduates may find employment in a variety of settings including the health professions, rehabilitation providers, human resource management, child protection, family support counselling and private practice.
+Graduates may find employment in a variety of settings including community health and community services organisations, the health professions, rehabilitation providers, human resource management, child protection, family support counselling services, allied clinics and services, and private practice.

-The course is accredited by the Psychotherapy and Counselling Federation of Australia (PACFA) and the Australian Counselling Association (ACA).
-Graduates of the program will be eligible to be listed on the PACFA register as Intern, Provisional or Clinical member depending on their professional experience.
+The course is fully accredited by both the Psychotherapy and Counselling Federation of Australia (PACFA) and by the Australian Counselling Association (ACA).